kmkatsma/angular2-webpack-starter-gentelella/README.md

 ### Other dependencies (jquery-flot and font-awesome)
 **jquery-flot**
 The hardest challenge to the conversion was incorporation of jquery-flot and font-awesome.
 Jquery-flot doesn't follow module patterns currently in use for webpack/typescript, so had to do some individual file imports.
 I also had to bring in the flot-spline depency as a file import from a "vendors" folder.
-I did not want to use bower, which is the only library source for this file currently - at least that which I could fine.
+I did not want to use bower, which is the only library source for this file currently - at least that which I could find.

 **font-awesome**
 I used font-awesome-webpack to bring in the font-awesome components.
 There is an ugly hack in the import for this in the app modulke, mainly because of an issue with webpack2 <a href="https://github.com/gowravshekar/font-awesome-webpack/issues/24">outlined here </a> - there is a fork with the fix included, but I didn't use.
 I include ng2-fontawesome, and use in one place, but most is just left as styles in HTML.